 July 29, 2017 | From David

 The materials tested were two of the most common 3D printing filaments, PLA and ABS, as well as nylon 910 and polycarbonate.
-After the hooks were 3D printed, they were placed on the end of a rope attached to a forklift.
-This was used to hold a tractor tire weighing around 150 pounds, and additional weights from Airwolf’s local gym, Precision Fitness, were added to increase the stakes even further.
+After the hooks were 3D printed, they were placed on the end of a rope attached to a forklift truck.
+This was used to hold a tractor tire weighing about 150 pounds, and additional weights from Airwolf’s local Precision Fitness gym were added to increase the stakes even further.

 Posted in 3D Printing Materials

 You may also like: